PHOTO TOUR to BEAUTIFUL SCOTLAND

-Thousands of years of human history in Scotland and Wales have marked the land with a vast array of stunning photographic subjects.
+Thousands of years of human history in Scotland have marked the land with a vast array of stunning photographic subjects.
 This is a very exciting photo tour, indeed.
-Megalithic tombs from 3500 B.C., castles from the Dark Ages, skeletal remains of medieval abbeys, baroque-style cathedrals, and narrow gauge railroads are just some of the highlights of this photo tour.
-There are also quaint seaside villages, rugged coastlines, and dramatic landscapes that offer unparalleled vistas that make you feel like you’re on top of the world.
-We will travel in a van through the backroads of Scotland and Wales, and you will feel immersed in these very unique and ancient cultures.
+Castles from the Dark Ages, skeletal remains of medieval abbeys, baroque-style cathedrals, and a narrow gauge steam railroad are just some of the highlights of this photo tour.
+We also devote time to exploring two amazing cities, Edinburg and Glasgow.
+There are quaint seaside villages, rugged coastlines, and dramatic landscapes that offer unparalleled vistas and make you feel like you’re on top of the world.
+We will travel in a van through the backroads of Scotland, and you will feel immersed in this very unique and ancient culture.

-Photographic skills to be practiced on this tour: HDR, landscape photography, interior photography, architecture, exposure, and capturing mixed lighting.
+Photographic skills to be practiced on this tour are: HDR, landscape photography, interior photography, architecture, exposure, and capturing mixed lighting.
 Limited to 7 people.

 Visit the photo gallery

-Day 2, Thur.
-April 30.
-After breakfast we drive north about an hour and a half to St. Andrews and visit the breathtakingly beautiful ruins of the St. Andrews Cathedral.
+Day 3, Sunday, May 19.
+This morning we drive west for about 45 minutes to photograph a most unusual and beautiful sculpture, The Kelpies.
+It consists of two huge horses' heads about 100 feet high made of thousands of pieces of aluminum.
+It's truly captivating and very photogenic.
+From there, we drive about an hour to St. Andrews and visit the breathtakingly beautiful ruins of the St. Andrews Cathedral.
 Construction began in 1158 and continued for over a century.
 It fell into disuse in the 16th century during the Scottish Reformation when Catholic mass was outlawed.
 The ancient architecture rises majestically out of a field of green grass, and from every angle it is photogenic.

-Day 3, Fri.
-May 1.
-After breakfast, we drive northwest and stop to photograph 17th century, seven story Craigievar Castle in Alford.
+Day 4, Monday, May 20.
+After breakfast, we drive northeast toward Dunnottar, a 15th century medieval fortress on a rocky headland.
+The seascape background and the remarkable location of the fortress make for powerful shots.
+We then head northwest and stop to photograph 17th century, seven-story Craigievar Castle in Alford.
+The pink facade and unique architectural design in conjunction with the beautiful grounds offer fabulous photography.
 As we drive further toward the coast, we enter whiskey country.
 This is the area of Scotland that is the home of Scotch whiskey, and appropriately we take a tour of the Glenfiddich Distillery to find out how whiskey is made.
 After lunch, we head toward Elgin to photograph one of the great cathedral ruins in Scotland – 13th century Elgin Cathedral.
-It looks beautiful in low angled afternoon light.
-After the cathedral grounds close, we drive a short distance to photograph some very cute and colorful beach huts.
-Overnight [Elgin]
+It looks beautiful in low angled afternoon light as well as the muted lighting of dusk and twilight.
+Overnight Elgin.

-Day 4, Sat.
-May 2.
-We head west today toward the dramatically beautiful and rugged country of northwest Scotland.
-We stop in Inverness to photograph the beautiful castle and have lunch.
-In the afternoon we reach Eilean Donan castle in a stunning setting.
-Late afternoon and sunset lighting on it is beautiful.
-We drive on to our hotel in the Isle of Skye and get ready for incredible landscape photography.
-Overnight Isle of Skye
+Day 5, Tuesday, May 21.
+For those who want to get up early, we can view the ruins of Elgin Cathedral in sunrise lighting.
+Then, after breakfast, we head west today toward the dramatically beautiful and rugged country of northwest Scotland.
+We stop in Inverness to photograph the beautiful castle on a hill overlooking the river, and then we have lunch.
+Enroute to Skye we pass the ruins of Urquhart Castle overlooking Loch Ness and stop to photograph it.
+Be on the lookout for the Loch Ness monster -- what a shot that would be!
+We reach the famous and very photogenic Eilean Donan castle situated in a stunning setting in the late afternoon.
+From there we drive on to our hotel in the Isle of Skye and get ready for incredible landscape photography.
+Overnight in Portree.

-Day 11, Sat.
-May 9.
-We drive to Bristol today to the international airportl for our return flight home, knowing that we took some of the best travel pictures ever.
+Day 12, Sat.
+May 28.
+We drive to Edinburg today to the international airport for our return flight home, knowing that we took some of the best travel pictures ever.

-Tour cost: $4950.
-Includes 10 nights lodging, welcome dinner, farewell dinner, all ground transportation, entrance fees in castles and othert monuments, train ride, photo instruction and critiques.
+Tour cost: $5100.
+Includes 10 nights lodging, all breakfasts, welcome dinner, farewell dinner, all ground transportation, entrance fees for two castle tours, entrance fees to castle ruins, whiskey distillery tour, photo instruction and critiques.

 Visit the photo gallery